-Comments by Anat Admati Finance and Society INET Conference May 6, 2015
+Comments by Anat Admati

+Finance and Society INET Conference

+May 6, 2015

-I am thrilled to be here with Brooksley Born, one of our great heroes on financial regulation.
+I am thrilled to be here with Brooksley Born, one of the great heroes on financial regulation.
 This event culminates work of about two years.
-I am grateful to co-organizers Gudrun Johnsen, Signe Krogsrup, and Ceyla Pazarbasioglu, for sharing the passion, and to Rob Johnson and all the folks at INET for joining us and putting so much work and resources into making the conference come together in this amazing way.
+I am grateful to co-organizers Gudrun Johnsen, Signe Krogstrup, and Ceyla Pazarbasioglu, for sharing the passion, and to Rob Johnson and the folks at INET for joining us and putting such resources to make the conference come together in this amazing way.
 I also want to thank other sponsors, especially Stanford GSB, my professional home for more than 30 years.
 Finally I am grateful to the wonderful speakers, and to all of you, for engaging on the issues.